Queen Seonjeong (Sinjong): Palace life

-In April 1204, when her husband abdicated and their son, Wang Yeong ascended the throne as the new King, she was made Queen Dowager (왕태후, 王太后; Wangtaehu).
-King Huijong attempted to kill Choe Chung-heon, the de facto ruler of the nation, and was deposed.
-Then, her nephew Wang Suk ascended and after that was succeeded by his son, Wang Cheol.
-At this time, she already existed 18 years in held this position (queen mother).
+In April 1204, when her husband abdicated and their son, Wang Yŏng ascended the throne as the new King, she was made Queen Dowager.
+King Huijong attempted to kill Ch'oe Ch'ung-hŏn, the de facto ruler of the nation, and was deposed.
+Then, her nephew Wang Suk ascended and after that was succeeded by his son, Wang Ch'ŏl.
+At this time, she had been queen dowager for 18 years.